 02. Sophie Brittain

-Specializing in branding and UI/UX design, Sophie Brittain’s UX portfolio website certainly demonstrates her skills in both areas.
-She’s crafted a well-defined visual language for her site, made up of three colors, geometric shapes, vector line icons and plenty of white space.
+Specializing in branding and UI/UX design, Sophie Brittain’s UX portfolio website example certainly demonstrates her skills in both areas.
+She’s crafted a well-defined visual language when planning how to create a website as her career portfolio, made up of three colors, geometric shapes, vector line icons and plenty of white space.

 In addition, subtle touches like a smiley face in place of the ‘O’ in her name exude personality and wit.
 Also take note of the comic microcopy, particularly at the bottom of her site, offering a fresh take on the usual social bar icons.
 Last but not least, Sophie has brought everything together by incorporating a favicon that echoes the striking visual on her homepage.

-With the super sharp high-quality visuals on Steve Wolf’s design portfolio website, it almost feels like you can reach out and grab the products photographed.
+With the super sharp high-quality visuals on Steve Wolf’s design portfolio website, it almost feels like you can reach out and grab the products photographed in this type of website.
 The organized grid layout and screen-to-screen visuals put the emphasis on the works themselves.

 04. Wendy Ju